kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 we will translate the in-line Volume into a PersistentVolumeSpec using plugin-specific translation logic in the CSI translation library method, `TranslateInTreeInlineVolumeToPVSpec`.
-The resulting PersistentVolumeSpec will and be stored in a new field `VolumeAttachment.Spec.Source.VolumeAttachmentSource.InlineVolumeSpec`.
+The resulting PersistentVolumeSpec will be stored in a new field `VolumeAttachment.Spec.Source.VolumeAttachmentSource.InlineVolumeSpec`.

 The plugin-specific CSI translation logic invoked by `TranslateInTreeInlineVolumeToPVSpec` will need to populate the `CSIPersistentVolumeSource` field along with appropriate